Getting to knowww you...

 Contest.
 He sings a bit of several previous entries (by Teach-In, Dana and Cliff

-Richard) during the tour, and says he was an inspiration to them all: "I taught them
+Richard) during the ZooTV Tour, and says he was an inspiration to them all: "I taught

-Mischievously describes Cliff Richard as "a very exciting pop star".
+Mischievously describes Cliff Richard as "a very exciting pop star", and claims